 So how do you teach young children to form their letters properly?
 Proper stroke directionality is developed with consistent teacher modeling.
-When working with young children proper stroke formation can be addressed during the following times:
+When working with young children, proper stroke formation can be addressed during the following times:

 Encouraging Reluctant Writers

-When learning something new young children often get frustrated, refuse to do the task, or only give minimal effort, if any, especially when feeling forced to practice the troubling task.
+When learning something new, young children can easily become frustrated, refuse to do the task, or put forth minimal effort – especially when feeling forced to practice.
 Therefore, it is important when introducing preschoolers to writing we encourage and support them as much as possible and present writing in fun and meaningful ways.

 What About Worksheets?

-You may be wondering where worksheets fit into the handwriting picture, from a developmentally appropriate standpoint they don’t fit in at all.
-As stated above, the two most important aspects of handwriting in pre-k are proper letter formation and pencil grasp.
+You may be wondering where those popular handwriting worksheets fit into the handwriting picture.
+From a developmentally appropriate standpoint, worksheets don’t fit in at all.
+Remember, the two most important aspects of handwriting for young children are proper letter formation and pencil grasp.
 Most handwriting worksheets focus on repetitive writing of letters on lines, which is neither engaging or appropriate for any young child.